nicodoerre/MasterThesis/README.md

+As a first step, please set up the required environment by running `conda env create -f env.yml`.
 # Data Generation
 The data generation process is designed in a modular fashion.
 At the heart of the process lies the `constants.py` file, which contains all the randomizable properties for the individua graphs.
 The `graphing_functions.py` and the `graphing_functions_advanced.py` files contain the functions for creating the individual graphs.
 The `generate_data.py` script is the main script and loops over all the functions a specified number of times.
 Each time the function gets called, it does so with a new set of parameters.
 The created plots are saved in a specified folder.
 To create a train/validation/test split, simply run the `create_dataset.py` file.
 Additionally, a example dataset can be downloaded [here](https://huggingface.co/datasets/ndoerre/graphs_and_plots).